Our Spanish-immersion preschool program serves our youngest students.

 Please reach out to us if there is anything we can do to help you and your child make a smooth transition to the school year.

-Our program is designed to support both Spanish-speakers and non-Spanish speakers and Spanish-speaking and non-Spanish speaking families.
+Our program is designed to support both Spanish-speakers and English speakers.

 We support Spanish-language learners through a deliberately designed gradual Spanish immersion model.
-Spanish language development is supported by visual references, routines and repetition, and by paraphrasing in Spanish.
+Spanish language development is supported by visual references, routines and repetition, and by paraphrasing and parallel talk in Spanish.

 Many families ask about what to expect from a language-immersion experience.
 Below is what you can expect from three days per week of immersion (via www.multilingualchildren.org):

 FIRST MONTH: Everything is new, and the child will resist the change vehemently.
 Typically, after the initial crying bouts, he may be quieter and more reserved than his normal self at school and may resist playing with the other kids.
 Remember that this sort of behavior is extremely common even if there isn’t a new language involved — it is a normal toddler reaction to any large change!